20% Vat Calculator UK | Calculate with few clicks

 A scheme intended to relieve small businesses by letting them pay a fixed amount of tax every year regardless of their turnover changes.
-Vat Flat Rate Scheme allows the businesses to earn a considerable profit, thereby maintaining a difference between paid VAT and collected VAT from clients.
+The vat Flat Rate Scheme allows businesses to earn a considerable profit, thereby maintaining a difference between paid VAT and collected VAT from clients.

 But on the other side, you are not allowed to reclaim VAT spent on purchases.
 (Excluding some specific situations) Going on with the same example, here are some significant aspects to illustrate how the scheme works.

 Eligibility for Businesses to use the Flat Rate Scheme:

 Since the scheme is specially generated to empower small-scale businesses, the requirements specifically include: